SSO Setup

 With Auto-Provisioning Enabled

-- A new account is created automatically using their Google profile (name, email, avatar)
+- A new account is created automatically from their identity provider profile (name, email, avatar).

 With Auto-Provisioning Disabled